interlock-network/interlock-models/docs/mads/3-next-evolution.md

 ## Changes Since MAD-2

-In the previous Model Analysis Document (MAD-2) we took a look at how genetic algorithms can be used to efficiently select decision-parameters from a large solution space.
-Since then we have made some changes to the evolutionary parameters, because -- once we fixed the loopholes that the original genetic runs found -- it became apparent that the fitness and performance of the organisms declined dramatically.
+In the previous Model Analysis Document (MAD-2), we took a look at how genetic algorithms can be used to efficiently select decision-parameters from a large solution space.
+Since then, we have made some changes to the evolutionary parameters, because -- once we fixed the loopholes that the original genetic runs found -- it became apparent that the fitness and performance of the organisms declined dramatically.